UNINETTSigma2/documentation/oldjobs/jobs.md

 - OpenMP example(s)
 - MPI + OpenMP example(s)
 - qsumm - must be rewritten first
-- scheduling.
-Should be linked from queue_system.md

 ### Needs more work

 - Work directory.
 Should we have a separate page inside "JOBS", or modify https://documentation.sigma2.no/storage/storagesystems.html ?
   (Perhaps modify, if possible.)
-- Lots of details and FIXMEs here and there; smaller decisions, etc.
+- A few details and FIXMEs here and there; smaller decisions, etc.
-- Saga: Increase limits of devel.
-See short.

 ### Questions